Two coaches hit with more charges in college admissions scandal - KVIA

 Two coaches hit with more charges in college admissions scandal

-Two coaches previously charged in the college admissions scam were charged with more counts in a third indictment filed against them in the District of Massachusetts Tuesday.
+Two coaches previously charged in the college admissions scam are facing more allegations in a third indictment filed against them Tuesday in federal court in Massachusetts.

 Ernst was previously charged with several fraud charges for accepting bribes from William “Rick” Singer, the mastermind of the scheme who has pleaded guilty and is cooperating with the federal investigation.